 Objective: To begin to explore and ask questions about seeds.

-Give a variety of seeds to children to examine in small groups, and ask what similarities and differences they notice.
+Give a variety of seeds and seed heads to children to examine in small groups, and ask what similarities and differences they notice.

 Materials: a variety of seeds and seed heads, magnifying lenses.

 Objective: To obtain information about some of the seed dispersal strategies that are important in a plant’s life cycle.

 Perform the puppet show, or have a group of children perform it for the class.
 Afterward, ask questions to review the key details and vocabulary in the story.
 What do we mean by “seed dispersal”?
 (Traveling.)
 Why do seeds travel?
 (To reach a suitable habitat free of competition from the parent.)
 Hold up the puppets one by one and ask how the character got around.
 Use the How Seeds Travel poster to show examples of the different ways that seeds disperse.

 Materials: puppets, script, stage, props, brown pompom for burdock burr; How Seeds Travel poster.

 Objective: To collect and observe a variety of seeds and seed heads outdoors, looking for evidence of seed dispersal strategies.

 Have the children work in small groups and provide each with a paper bag for collecting seeds.
 With their groups, children will collect a variety of seeds from their schoolyard.
 Have each group try to collect only one example from each type of plant, leaving the rest for other classes.
 Challenge them to find as many different seed heads as they can.

 Spread out a large white sheet that will serve as a place for the children to return to after they collect their seeds.
 When they are finished collecting, have them gather around the sheet and spread their seeds out for all to see.
 After everyone has admired the collection, ask some questions to guide the children to look more closely.